awsdocs/amazon-ec2-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 ## Amazon EBS Metrics for Nitro\-based Instances<a name="ebs-metrics-nitro"></a>

 The `AWS/EC2` namespace includes the following Amazon EBS metrics for the Nitro\-based instances that are not bare metal instances\.
-For the list of Nitro\-based instance types, see [Nitro\-based Instances](instance-types.md#ec2-nitro-instances)\.
+For the list of Nitro\-based instance types, see [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.

 Metric values for Nitro\-based instances will always be integers \(whole numbers\), whereas values for Xen\-based instances support decimals\.
 Therefore, low instance CPU utilization on Nitro\-based instances may appear to be rounded down to 0\.